Farzam1372/mlproject/README.md

-## End to End ML project Students Performance in Exams prediction
+# End to End ML project Students Performance in Exams prediction

-## For running the Docker project
-# docker run -p 5000:5000 studentperformance

-# mlproject

-A machine learning project repository.

 ## Table of Contents